why Wendy's Co [WEN] is a Good Choice for Investors After New Price Target of $20.45

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WEN shares is $20.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WEN stock is a recommendation set at 2.66.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Bernstein have made an estimate for Wendy’s Co shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on February 22, 2024.
-While these analysts kept the previous recommendation, JP Morgan dropped their target price from $22 to $19.
-The new note on the price target was released on February 21, 2024, representing the official price target for Wendy’s Co stock.
-Previously, the target price had yet another raise to $21, while Gordon Haskett analysts kept a Hold rating on WEN stock.
-On January 03, 2024, analysts decreased their price target for WEN shares from 23 to 21.
+Stephens have made an estimate for Wendy’s Co shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on April 12, 2024.
+While these analysts kept the previous recommendation, Bernstein dropped their target price from $24 to $20.
+The new note on the price target was released on February 22, 2024, representing the official price target for Wendy’s Co stock.
+Previously, the target price had yet another drop from $22 to $19, while JP Morgan kept a Neutral rating on WEN stock.

 How has WEN stock performed recently?

-Wendy’s Co [WEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.97.
-With this latest performance, WEN shares gained by 1.69% in over the last four-week period, additionally sinking by -3.95% over the last 6 months – not to mention a drop of -14.77% in the past year of trading.
+Wendy’s Co [WEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.90.
+With this latest performance, WEN shares gained by 4.45% in over the last four-week period, additionally plugging by 1.12% over the last 6 months – not to mention a drop of -13.66% in the past year of trading.

 Wendy’s Co [WEN]: Deeper insight into the fundamentals